 It’s important to note that the motif of a wolf chasing after the Moon exists in both Nordic and Slavic along with Romanian mythology.
 The ancient Nordic peoples believed that a wolf called Hati is chasing after the Moon, which he will devour when he finally catches up with it, creating thus a lunar eclipse.

 Symbolically this means when the seasons change (eclipses), our moon, which is our soul, catches up with us at each solar and lunar eclipse if we do not do emotional work.
 For many, this has now accumulated for decades and thus our diseases come faster and are more and more serious.

-Animism Part 1: The Fragmented, then Lost Souls of our Animism Rites
+3. Animism – The Fragmented, then Lost Souls of our Animism Life and Rites

-Animism is also a lifelong “sober” dedication.
-When we are young and pure, we may have a glimpse or shape shift a few times, but after 30 (first Saturn return) its a different story and most of that is lost as the gates to youth and childhood close).
+Animism is also a lifelong “sober” dedication and you must be pure, no shamanic plants, no alcohol, no drugs or medications.
+When we are young and pure, we may have a glimpse or shape shift a few times, but after 30 (entering adulthood) its a different story and most of that is lost as we pass the gates of youth and they close).
 Many also have trauma in childhood and this too effects the animal souls destruction and loss.
 After the first saturn return, we enter adulthood and this is where karma and karmic purification of our next 30 years begins.
-Most people, even spiritual people live regular lives and are not in a constant state of crisis that occurs with karmic purification, or what people refer to as the dark night of the soul.
-One dark night can seem like ten years and in actual work, the crisis can last from ten to thirty years of the dark night for the devout spiritual persons journey.

 Since the early 70s, many things have been superimposed onto shamanism that really is not a part of shamanism and animism.
 Even Plant shamanism is new on earth (only since the 1500s), but opinions of those who do them for ten or twenty years will try to convince you otherwise.
 Just try to stay sober when dealing with shamanic reality, that will pay of after fifty or sixty with better health.